Article Table Of Contents

 - Hispanic or Latino

 We then calculated the HHI for each city by finding the racial breakdown of a city in percent terms, squaring them, and then adding the squares together.
-This left us with scores ranging from 2,419 (Stafford) to 9,952 (Roma).
+This left us with scores ranging from 2,394 (Stafford) to 9,996 (Progreso).

 Finally, we ranked each city based on the HHI with a lower score being more diverse than a high score.
-Stafford took the distinction of being the most diverse, while Roma was the least diverse city.
+Stafford took the distinction of being the most diverse, while Progreso was the least diverse city.
+You can download the data here.

 Read on for more information on how the cities in Texas ranked for diversity or, for a more general take on diversity in america, head over to our ranking of the most diverse cities in America.